ppy/osu-wiki/wiki/Tournament_Drawings/en.md

 ## Accessing the client

 Open osu!lazer and press `Ctrl + O` to reveal the game settings.
 From there, click "Open osu! folder".
-Go ahead and create the following two files in this directory:
+Create the following two files in this directory:
 `drawings.ini`
 `drawings.txt`
 Next, add the following line to the `drawings.txt` file: